Onesimus and Philemon Had a Big Problem. (It’s the Same Problem YOU Have, too!)

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

-Testament to the Truth: The Old Prepared the Way for the New
+A Testament to the Truth: the Old Testament Prepared the Way for the NEW

 You may have noticed names like Zephaniah, Haggai, Zechariah, and Malachi over the last few days as we have worked our way through the “Minor” Prophets.
 Perhaps you’ve also noticed a larger trend: over the last 40 days or so, we have written and read about every book in the Old Testament.
 That means if you have been following along, you have now read at least a part of every book in the entire Old Testament.
 Way to GO!